cnidaire/Master1_Internship/notes/dada2/notes_on_dada2.md

 ### Dereplicate Reads

-So that DADA2 doesn't have to work on every single read we have to speed up and simplify the computation
+Condense the data by collapsing together all reads that encode the same sequence so that DADA2 doesn't have to work on every single read we have to speed up and simplify the computation

 ```R
 # Dereplicate FASTQ files to speed up computation